 Why I Wanted A Cold Coffee Machine At Home

 I already have an espresso machine in my apartment, and another at my cabin, and I use them daily.
-Hot coffee isn’t the issue, cold coffee is.
+Hot coffee isn’t the issue.
+Cold coffee is.

 If I want iced coffee, I either have to wait for the espresso to cool down or pour it over ice and accept that it’s going to get watered down.
 Neither option is great.
-Nitro coffee is even more annoying since making it at home usually turns into a whole science project, which defeats the point.
+Nitro coffee is even more annoying since making it at home usually turns into a whole science project, which defeats the point entirely.

 I wanted something that actually made cold coffee on purpose, not as an afterthought.
 That’s what originally pulled me toward the Cumulus machine.